AustinTD4/Projects/Genetic_Algorithm_Framework/README.md

 A framework to develop sets of parameters for a neural network.

-Compatability matrix of the Evolutionary Algorithm parameters is listed below.
-All parameters start set to False, expect the defaults.
-Choosing any other option will overule the default.
+A Compatability matrix of the Evolutionary Algorithm parameters is listed below.
+All parameters start set to False, except the defaults.
+Choosing other options will overule the default.
 Only one reproduction strategy and recombination type can be selected for an experiment.

+Reproduction Parameters: [Generational Reproduction, Comma Strategy, Steady Reproduction, Speciation, Evolutionary Programming, Differential Evolution, Particle Swarm Optimization]

 | Algorithm/Parameter                     | Mutation Intensity | Mutagenic Temperature | Weighted Avg [Default] | Discrete | Individual Cross | Crossover Line | Curve Parents | Elitism | Threshold | Speciation Frequency | Scaling Factor | Reseed Cycle |
 |----------------------------------------|--------------------|-----------------------|------------------------|----------|------------------|----------------|---------------|---------|----------|----------------------|----------------|--------------|